- Good internet access - it's an online course!

 We love teaching!
 We love helping students learn and improve!
 We love watching students rise to the challenge to be innovative and creative!
 That's why we chose to be teachers!
 Since we are required to give you a grade in this course, we will endeavor to make grading as uncomplicated and fair as we can.
-And we will ask your help in assessing your efforts.
+And we will ask for your help in assessing your efforts.
 Points will be assigned for the following:

 - Assignments, Canvas Discussions: Points will be awarded for completion of required coursework.
 These will be graded using a scoring rubric that is provided for each assignment.
-Your own self assessment of your effort will be included in this.
+Your own self assessment of your effort may be included in this.

 - If you happen to receive a low score - advice will be given as to what you need to do further to revise and resubmit for an acceptable score.
 It's OK to fail at something, if you try again until you make it acceptable.
 We want you to succeed!

 - Deadlines are important!
-We only have 15 weeks to accomplish a lot!
-Late assignments will receive only 50% of the total points available.
+We only have 14-15 weeks to accomplish a lot!
+Please avoid falling behind!

 - 94-100% = A • 90-93% = A-